Skip to content

 Assumptions and limitations

-• Municipal surcharges may apply in specific cities.
+• Municipal surcharges apply in specific cities (Toronto, Montreal) and are included where applicable.

 Example scenarios